 Therapy: all in mind, just beliefs.
 Make up a new heaven, or they can't watch, or not a Christian.

 Therapy is expensive.

 Decide to change my beliefs.
 So I can have sex again.

-T-shirt with metallic thread in the outline of them Lucy gun and a bomb going through security and they break out my brother Gunns I pick up my coat and it's just a T-shirt and they're baffled missing me back through brother guns
+T-shirt with metallic thread in the outline of a gun and a bomb, going through security.
+They break out my brother Gunns I pick up my coat and it's just a T-shirt and they're baffled passing me back through brother guns